slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Givers have to set limits because takers rarely do."
 -- Henry Ford [1863]*

+> *"I was always ashamed to take.
+So I gave.
+It was not a virtue.
+It was a desguise."
+-- Anais Nin [1903]*

 > *"Attention is the rarest and purest form of generosity."
 -- Simone Weil [1909]*